Brazil's Rousseff considers ex-Wall Street banker to right economy

 "You can't work with somebody who thinks completely differently from you," a member of her cabinet told Reuters recently.

-Meirelles, currently the chairman of the holding company that controls the world's biggest beef producer JBS SA (JBSS3.SA), declined to comment via a spokesman.
+Meirelles, currently the chairman of the holding company that controls the world's biggest beef producer JBS SA , declined to comment via a spokesman.